-And that is actually my second point, too.
-A strong community will want to preserve its favorite programming language.
+And that is my second point, too.
+A strong community will want to preserve its favorite programming language, it doesn’t matter which of the PHP vs Python it is.
 What are the ways to do that?
 Well, there are a few, but one of the most notable is probably going to be the creation of online material that would help newbies learn the language faster.
 Imagine if you wanted to learn a programming language, but then found close to no information about it online.
 That’s extremely disappointing!
-Well, you won’t encounter this problem with popular programming languages – there are tons of helpful information about them (everything from discussion threads on forums all the way to official courses) that you can find online.
+Well, you won’t encounter this problem with popular programming languages – there are tons of helpful information about them (everything from discussion threads on forums to official courses) that you can find online.

-We have finally reached the actual PHP VS Python comparison.
-I’ll be going through each of the three points one by one, and in the end, we’ll see if we are able to distinguish a clearly superior language out of the two.
+I’ll be going through each of the three points one by one, and in the end, we’ll see if we can distinguish a superior language out of the two.

 Which one is more Simple?